 Among the alveolar T cells, we also identified T cells resembling $CD4^+$ TRM (L.0) and $CD8^+$ (L.4) TRM as well as IEL-like cells (L.3).
-TRM and IEL cells are located at pathogen entry portals and persist locally at mucosal and epithelial tissue sites where they provide defense against pathogens such as Mtb (56-58).
-On site, TRM cells are poised to deliver a fast and robust response upon exposure to a pathogen and promote the generation of antibodies (37, 59).
-In fact, a subpopulation of CD4+ TRM cells which are colocalized with B cells in Inducible Bronchus-Associated Lymphoid Tissue (iBALT), promote local antibody production and enhance CD8+ TRM cells via IL-21 signaling (60, 61).
+TRM and IEL cells are located at pathogen entry portals and persist locally at mucosal and epithelial tissue sites where they provide defense against pathogens such as Mtb (58-60).
+On site, TRM cells are poised to deliver a fast and robust response upon exposure to a pathogen and promote the generation of antibodies (39, 61).
+In fact, a subpopulation of CD4+ TRM cells that are colocalized with B cells in inducible bronchus-associated lymphoid tissue (iBALT) promote local antibody production and enhance CD8+ TRM cells via IL-21 signaling (62, 63).

 The resister and LTBI phenotype are defined by the absence or presence of IFN- γ adaptive T cell immunity against mycobacterial antigens in the periphery.
-In alveolar cells only IEL-like L.3 cells from LTBI responded with the expression of IFNG in response to ex-vivo challenge with Mtb.
-However, while IFNG transcript counts in resister T cell clusters remained constant after Mtb challenge they remained many times higher than in LTBI T cell clusters.
+In alveolar cells, only IEL-like L.3 cells from LTBI responded with the expression of IFNG in response to ex vivo challenge with Mtb.
+However, while IFNG transcript counts in resister T cell clusters remained constant after Mtb challenge, they remained many times higher than in LTBI T cell clusters.
 This suggested that constitutively high IFN- γ levels in alveoli are a key aspect of the resister phenotype.
-IFN- γ production in alveoli can activate AM and generate innate memory AM with increased microbicidal activity (62-64).
+IFN- γ production in alveoli can activate AM and generate innate memory AM with increased microbicidal activity (64-66).
 A similar effect in resister alveoli is supported by the finding that resister AM presented an M1-activation phenotype while LTBI AM did not.